 Comment (Clause 64; General Principles - Section 640): The deemed dividend rule should more closely track the path of the deemed dividend that leads to the recipient.
 The charge should not apply as if paid directly to the recipient as suggested by the proposed amendment.
 For instance, assume Company A and Company B are owned by a single individual shareholder.
 Also assume that Company A makes an impermissible loan to Company B. Under these circumstances, the loan should be viewed as taxable deemed dividend to the individual, followed by a tax-free contribution to Company B. The transaction should not be viewed as a deemed dividend directly to Company B. Similarly, assume individual owns all the shares of Parent Company with Parent Company owning all the shares of Subsidiary, and also assume that Subsidiary makes an impermissible loan to Individual.
-The transaction should be viewed as a dividend to the transaction should be viewed as a deemed dividend to Individual.
-The transaction should be viewed as a deemed by a dividend to Individual.
+The transaction should be viewed as a dividend to Parent Company, followed by a dividend to Individual.
+The transaction should not be viewed as a deemed dividend directly to Individual.